 Indoor Air Quality Authority

 - Make Your Home Clean and Safe Again

 REMOVE CONTAMINANTS NOW

 yIndoor air pollution is one of the top five environmental risks to public health, according to the Environmental Protection Agency (EPA) and its Science Advisory Board.
 If you think poor indoor air quality is making you sick, it’s time to get an expert from BIOSWEEP® of Alabama on the case!

 - VOC Testing

 - Formaldehyde Testing

 Everyone’s home contains dust, dirt, and chemicals, and these contaminants are circulating through the ductwork and air vents.
 They can enter your house through open doors and windows, while also travelling on clothing, supplies, and other items brought into your home.
 Pollutants can also be created through items you already have in your home, such as carpets, furnaces, gas burners, wood, and mold.
-Additionally, you have biological contaminants in your home, such as bacteria, viruses, fungi, pollen, insects, and animal dander (tiny scales from hair, feathers, and skin).
+Additionally, you have biological contaminants in your home, such as bacteria, viruses, pollen, insects, and animal dander (tiny scales from hair, feathers, and skin).
 Basically, anything small that is unwanted in your home can be considered a contaminant.